genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 ### Create a new class for the state machine

-Add a `main/kotlin` folder in the event handler module *positions-app-tutorial-eventhandler* and create a state machine class called `TradeStateMachine` inside **positions-app-tutorial-eventhandler/src/main/kotlin/global/genesis**.
+Add a `main/kotlin` folder in the Event Handler module *positions-app-tutorial-eventhandler* and create a state machine class called `TradeStateMachine` inside **positions-app-tutorial-eventhandler/src/main/kotlin/global/genesis**.

-Add a state machine definition and assign a field in the **onCommit** block,
+Add a state machine definition and assign a field in the **onCommit** block:

 ```kotlin
 package global.genesis